akonwi/git-plus/README.md

 | `Git Open Changed Files` | Open tabs with all added, modified or renamed files. | |
 | `Git Tags` | Operate on tags individually.
 There are options to add, show, push, checkout, verify, and delete. | |

+### Select lists that allow selecting multiple options
+Commands like `Stage hunk` and `Cherry-Pick` provide a list with the ability to select multiple options.
+In this view, there are 'cancel' and 'apply/complete' buttons.
+The `esc` key can be used to cancel and the 'confirm' option can be invoked with `shift-enter` or `ctrl-enter`.

 ### Commit Window
 To change where the commit window appears go to settings and find
 ![screenshot](http://imgur.com/cdc7M5p.png)